-Referencing is when you acknowledge that you have used other people’s words or ideas in your assignment.
+Referencing is when you acknowledge that you have used other people’s words or ideas in your assessment.
 Learn about what, why and when to reference here.

 Watch this video to get an overview of what referencing is: